-There are so many delightful quick bread recipes out there.
-Banana bread.
-Strawberry bread.
-Zucchini banana bread.
+There are so many delightful old fashioned quick bread recipes out there.
+Grandma’s Date Nut Bread and a classic Banana Nut Bread are two of my favorites.

 We’ll also add chopped pecans for crunch.
 They pair so nicely with the cherries, though you can use walnuts or omit them if you prefer.